 - Identify and assess where to focus their time and efforts for the most winnable opportunities.

-How can I best use market intelligence within my business?
+How can I best use intelligence within my business?

-Some of the ways our clients leverage our market intelligence briefings and reports include:
+Some of the ways our clients leverage our intelligence briefings and reports include:

 - Identify and assess niche markets.